-3.1 A designated rating organization must not forbear or refrain from taking a rating action based on the potential effect (economic, political, or otherwise) of the action on the designated rating organization, a rated entity, an investor, or other market participant.

-3.2 A designated rating organization and its ratings employees must use care and professional judgment to maintain both the substance and appearance of independence and objectivity.

-3.3 The determination of a credit rating must be influenced only by factors relevant to the credit assessment.

-3.4 The credit rating that a designated rating organization assigns to a rated entity or rated securities must not be affected by the existence of, or potential for, a business relationship between (i) the designated rating organization and its affiliates, and (ii) the rated entity, its affiliates or related entities or any other party, or the non-existence of such a relationship.

-3.5 A designated rating organization must keep separate, operationally and legally, its credit rating business and its rating employees from any ancillary businesses (including the provision of consultancy or advisory services) of the designated rating organization and must ensure that the provision of such services does not present conflicts of interest with its credit rating activities.
-A designated rating organization must also define and publicly disclose what it considers, and does not consider, to be an ancillary business.
-A designated rating organization must disclose in each ratings report any ancillary services provided to a rated entity, its affiliates or related entities.

-3.6 A designated rating organization must not rate a person or company that is an affiliate or associate of the DRO or a ratings employee.
-A designated rating organization must not rate an entity if a ratings employee is an officer or director of the rated entity, its affiliates or related entities.
+- 3.1 The designated rating organization will not refrain from taking a rating action based in whole or in part on the potential effect (economic or otherwise) of the action on the designated rating organization, a rated entity, an investor, or other market participant. - 3.2 The designated rating organization and its employees will use care and professional judgment to remain independent and maintain the appearance of independence and objectivity. - 3.3 The determination of a credit rating will be influenced only by factors relevant to the credit assessment. - 3.4 The designated rating organization will not allow its decision to assign a credit rating to a rated entity or rated securities to be affected by the existence of, or potential for, a business relationship between the designated rating organization or its affiliates and any other person or company including, for greater certainty, the rated entity, its affiliates or related entities. - 3.5 The designated rating organization and its affiliates will keep separate, operationally and legally, their credit rating business and their rating employees from any ancillary services (including the provision of consultancy or advisory services) that may present conflicts of interest with their credit rating activities and will ensure that the provision of such services does not present conflicts of interest with their credit rating activities.
+The designated rating organization will define and publicly disclose what it considers, and does not consider, to be an ancillary service and identify those that are ancillary services.
+The designated rating organization will disclose in each ratings report any ancillary services provided to a rated entity, its affiliates or related entities. - 3.6 The designated rating organization will not rate a person or company that is an affiliate or associate of the organization or a ratings employee.
+The designated rating organization must not assign a credit rating to a person or company if a ratings employee is an officer or director of the person or company, its affiliates or related entities.